Bicycle Friendly Community

 Becoming a Bicycle Friendly Community

-The Woodlands was the first suburban community in Texas to receive Bicycle Friendly Community status from the League of American Bicyclists in November 2011.
-Coalition members were instrumental in fostering The Woodlands’s initial application.
-In fact, the Coalition began as a conversation in 2009 among three cyclists, one of whom asked “why isn’t The Woodlands a Bicycle Friendly Community?”
+Bike The Woodlands Coalition members were instrumental in fostering The Woodlands’s initial application.
+In fact, the Coalition began as a conversation in 2009 among four cyclists, one of whom asked “why isn’t The Woodlands a Bicycle Friendly Community?”

 league-logo.png

-Bike Friendly Community Report Cards
+Past Bike Friendly Community

 How do we get to silver?